Listing View

 Frequently asked questions

-Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the density of bone of your jaw.
+Subperiosteal are placed upon the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.

-Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.
+Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and bordering teeth.

 It is not any sorer than having a tooth removed which clearly depends on your pain threshold and the type/amount of anesthetic utilised.

-If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.
+If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.

 This is where every one of the teeth top and or bottom are replaced by a full arch bridge held in place by 4 implants (can be 6).

-Hello from Victoria Road Dental Practice
+Welcome to Victoria Road Dental Practice

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!